MachingLearning-Group-2/Responsible-ML_Group_2/README.md

 * **Number of rows in test dataset:** Test data contains 19831 rows and 22 columns

-* **Differences in columns between training and test dataset:** Test dataset contains 1 more column ‘high_priced’ than the training dataset. ‘high_priced’ is the binary target variable in the training dataset
+* **Differences in columns between training and test dataset:** Training dataset contains 1 more column ‘high_priced’ than the test dataset. ‘high_priced’ is the binary target variable in the training dataset

 ***
 ## Model details